 Cats may be resistant to harnesses due to previous negative experiences, anxiety, or discomfort.
 Start with short training sessions and pair the harness with treats and positive reinforcement.

 Choose a comfortable and secure harness with adjustable straps and a snug fit.
 Look for harnesses with soft padding and breathable material.
-(See Also: Why Do Cats Bring You Toys)
+(See Also: How To Tell Cats Playing Or Fighting)

 Ensure the harness fits snugly but comfortably around your cat’s chest and stomach.
 The harness should not restrict movement or breathing.